OvercastCommunity/overcastcommunity.github.io/_posts/2020-03-23-New-Administrators.md

 # End Notes

 The work AppleNick and Crazy will help out with is work that I previously did.
 I will now focus more on the moderation & support side of OCC, like handle staff and appeals.
-Electroid still manages the development of PGM and OCC.
+PGMDev still manages the development of PGM and OCC.